Conscientious objector: Turkey

-The issue is highly controversial in Turkey.
+Conscientious objection is highly controversial in Turkey.
 Turkey and Azerbaijan are the only two countries refusing to recognize conscientious objection and sustain their membership in the Council of Europe.
 In January 2006, the European Court of Human Rights (ECHR) found Turkey had violated article 3 of the European Convention on Human Rights (prohibition of degrading treatment) in a case dealing with the conscientious objection of Osman Murat Ülke.
 In 2005, Mehmet Tarhan was sentenced to four years in a military prison as a conscientious objector (he was unexpectedly released in March 2006).
 Journalist Perihan Mağden was tried by a Turkish court for supporting Tarhan and advocating conscientious objection as a human right; but later, she was acquitted.

 As of March 2011, there were 125 objectors including 25 female objectors in Turkey.
 Another 256 people of Kurdish origin also had announced their conscientious objection to military service.
 Conscientious objector İnan Süver was named a prisoner of conscience by Amnesty International.

 On 14 November 2011, the Ministry of Justice announced a draft proposal to legalise conscientious objection in Turkey and that it was to take effect two weeks after approval by the President to the change.
 This decision to legalize by the Turkish government was because of pressure from the European Court of Human Rights.
 The ECHR gave the Turkish government a deadline until the end of 2011 to legalize conscientious objection.
 The draft was withdrawn afterwards.

 A commission was founded within the National Assembly of the Republic to write a new constitution in 2012.
 The commission is still in negotiations on various articles and conscientious objection is one of the most controversial issues.